fengyanghe/pytorch_gym/README.md

-# pytorch_excise
+# pytorch gym
-learn pytorch by some tutorials
+learn pytorch by some tutorials for learning group.

+> Variable and Autograd
+> construct the regression model by Linear class
+> construct the softmax model or logistic regression by pytorch
+> cnn
+> rnn and lstm
+> bidirectional lstm